What Is Hydro Jetting and How Does It Work?

 Hydro Jetting vs. Traditional Drain Snaking

 Many homeowners start with drain snaking because it's quick and inexpensive.
-But snaking only pokes a hole through a clog — it doesn't remove the buildup coating your pipe walls.
+But snaking only pokes a hole through a clog.
+It doesn't remove the buildup coating your pipe walls.
 Hydro jetting is the difference between clearing a path and actually cleaning the pipe.

 When snaking makes sense: Minor hair or soap clogs near a drain opening, older or fragile pipes that can't handle high pressure, or when you simply need a quick, temporary fix on a tight budget.